Italian bond yields drop across the curve after S&P ratings boost | Business

 Italian bond yields drop across the curve after S&P ratings boost

-Italian government borrowing costs dropped across the curve on Monday, with short-dated yields falling to a one-year low, after ratings agency S&P Global unexpectedly lifted the country's ratings outlook to stable from negative late on Friday.
+Italian government borrowing costs dropped across the curve on Monday, with short-dated bond yields hitting a one-year low, following ratings agency S&P Global's unexpected upgrade of the country's ratings outlook to stable from negative.

-The revision of Italy's sovereign outlook offered some unexpected good news for the euro zone's third-largest economy and cements its long-term credit rating at BBB for the foreseeable future.
-Investors were worried about the possibility of a near-term downgrade to BBB-, which would have put the country within one notch of a junk rating.
+The revision late on Friday of Italy's sovereign outlook offered some unexpected good news for the euro zone's third-largest economy and cements its long-term credit rating at BBB for the foreseeable future.
+Investors were worried about the possibility of a near-term downgrade to BBB- from S&P, which has it on a higher credit rating than Moody's or Fitch Ratings.
+A downgrade from S&P would have put the country's credit rating from all three main rating agencies one notch above junk.

-On Monday, the first day of trading after the decision, Italy's benchmark 10-year yields was down 6 basis points at 0.70%.
-The spread over German bonds tightened to 128 bps.
-Short-dated two-year Italian yields hit their lowest level in a year at -0.382% before settling at -0.365% by 1150 GMT, down 3 bps on the day.
+Piazza added that such a downgrade would have made it difficult for the European Central Bank to keep financing conditions under control.
+On Monday, the first day of trading after the decision, Italy's benchmark 10-year yields fell as much as 9 basis points to a one-week low of 0.674%.
+They were last down 3 basis points at 0.73%.

+Short-dated two-year Italian yields hit their lowest level in a year at -0.382%.
+The yield on Italy's inflation-linked bond due 2028, the 10-year inflation-linked benchmark quoted by Refinitiv, briefly fell into negative territory as low as -0.034%.
+But nominal bond yields adjusted for current inflation remain positive.

-The boost comes on a day in which Rome introduced fresh restrictions to try to halt a resurgence of the novel coronavirus that has pushed daily infection rates to records.
-The ratings boost is partly predicated on support from the European Union and the ECB.
-Both institutions have taken unprecedented measures to boost euro zone economies during the COVID-19 pandemic.
+The ratings boost is predicated on the unprecedented stimulus measures the European Union and the ECB have taken to boost euro zone economies during the COVID-19 pandemic.
+It comes as Rome introduced fresh restrictions to try to halt coronavirus infections that have reached record highs.

 Later this week, investors will be looking for clues on a potential further monetary policy boost when the ECB's governing council meets on Thursday.
-It is also a busy week for data, with euro zone gross domestic product numbers, inflation and unemployment data all due.
+They will also watch euro zone gross domestic product numbers, inflation and unemployment data.

 On Monday, Germany's Ifo institute's business climate survey showed that business sentiment in the bloc's biggest economy is being undermined by rising COVID-19 infections.